zed-wong/llamapay-interface-mvm/README.md

 This is the llamapay modified for MVM mainnet.

 Visit https://llamapay.mvg.finance to use it.
-(Status: DONE, due to graph node is down, will be ready again when the graph node is up)
+(Status: DOWN, due to graph node is down, will be ready again when the graph node is up)

 ### Contract address